sfl-library

 This library by default throw exceptions in case of error.

-is defined then library avoids using exceptions and calls std::abort
+If macro SFL_NO_EXCEPTIONS is defined then library avoids using exceptions and calls std::abort in case of error.

-This library does not automatically detect whether the compiler is invoked with appropriate flag or not, like -fno-exceptions
+This library does not automatically detect whether the compiler is invoked with appropriate flag or not, like -fno-exceptions in GCC and Clang.

 Debugging

-This library extensively uses macro assert
+This library extensively uses macro assert from header <cassert>.

-, which is not defined by the standard library.
+The definition of the macro assert depends on another macro, NDEBUG, which is not defined by the standard library.

-is defined then assert
+If macro NDEBUG is defined then assert does nothing.

-outputs implementation-specific diagnostic information on the standard error output and calls std::abort
+If macro NDEBUG is not defined then assert performs check.
+If check fails, assert outputs implementation-specific diagnostic information on the standard error output and calls std::abort.

 Detailed documentation

-.
+The detailed documentation is located in directory doc.
 The detailed documentation is handwritten in Markdown format, it is not automatically generated with tools like Doxygen, so there may be some errors or mistakes.
 If you find one, please report it.

 Tests

-Test programs and scripts are located in directory test
+Test programs and scripts are located in directory test.

 Tested compilers are listed in section Requirements.